 Leaving Arkansas,”The Land Of Opportunity”, we make our way to Oklahoma, “The Sooner State”.
 Our overnight stop will be Oklahoma City, where on a single day in 1889, it became a city of 10,000 people.
 We will visit the National Cowboy and Western Heritage Museum Center—a national memorial to the men and women who pioneered the West.
 An extensive collection of Western art, historic artifacts and exhibits of American Indian and pioneer life in realistic settings is on display.
-We also visit the Oklahoma City National Memorial; a memorial in the United States that honors the victims, survivors, rescuers, and all who were affected by the Oklahoma City bombing on April 19, 1995.
+We continue to Elk City, OK for the night.

 Standing along Route 66 west of Amarillo, Cadillac Ranch was invented and built by a group of art-hippies imported from San Francisco.
 We will see a big change in the land today before we reach Albuquerque making a brief stop in Old Town where Albuquerque began.
 You will see the adobe type buildings which were frst used when the Spanish arrived.
 Overnight accommodations await us in Albuquerque.

 We continue through New Mexico crossing the Continental Divide near Gallup, New Mexico.
 Just past Gallup we enter Arizona at Window Rock, a small city that serves as the seat of government and capital of the Navajo Nation.
 It lies close to Monument Valley, Canyon de Chelly and Four Corners.
 Kayenta, Arizona is our destination for the night.